stewones/stpa-co.github.io/_posts/2016-01-22-angular-mocha-service-tdd.md

 featured: false
 image: false
 comments: true
-description:
+description: Today i am excited to talk about service unit test with mocha.js.
+Our service should work within the node and also in browser through the same code.
 ---
 [Versão em português](http://stpa.co/angularjs/mocha/2016/01/22/angular-mocha-service-tdd-pt.html)

 Hello devs,

 Today i am excited to talk about service unit test with mocha.js.
 Our service should work within the node and also in browser through the same code.
-I will write this post in EN/PT to try to reach as many people as possible.
-If goes well I can keep writing in this format =D

 ### The basics
 Node and npm installed.
 For this post I will use the node 0.12.7 and npm 2.11.3 - my current development environment is windows.